Unsupervised Anomaly Detection in Stream Data with Online Evolving Spiking Neural Networks: Online Evolving Spiking Neural Networks

-In our approach, we apply a simplified Leaky Integrate and Fire (LIF) neuronal model of output neurons as presented in \cite{Lobo108}.
-According to this model, an output neuron accumulates its Postsynaptic Potential (PSP) until it reaches an actual post-synaptic potential threshold $\gamma$.
-Then the output neuron fires and its PSP value is reset to 0.
-The accumulation of PSP potential of an output neuron $n_i \in \mathbf{NO}$ is given in Eq.~(\ref{Eq:PSP}):

-where $w_{n_jn_i}$ represents the synapse's weight from input neuron $n_j \in \mathbf{NI}$ to output neuron $n_i \in \mathbf{NO}$, $mod$ is a user-given modulation factor within range $(0,1)$, and $order(j)$ is the firing order of the input neuron $n_j$ for the encoding of the value of $x_t$ .
-In the proposed approach, the postsynaptic potential of each output neuron $n_i \in \mathbf{NO}$ is reset to 0 (regardless if $n_i$ is actually fired or not) and re-calculated for each input value $x_t \in \mathbf{X}$ being classified.

-The distinctive feature of (O)eSNN is the creation of a candidate output neuron for each value $x_t$ of the input data stream.
-When a new candidate output neuron $n_c$ is created for $x_t$, its synapses weights are initialized according to the firings orders of input neurons for the $x_t$ encoding.
-The initial weights of synapses between each input neuron in $\mathbf{NI}$ and the candidate output neuron $n_c$ are calculated according to Eq.~\ref{Eq:weights}.
+The distinctive feature of OeSNN is the creation of a candidate output neuron for each value $x_t$ of the input data stream.
+When a new candidate output neuron $n_c$ is created for $x_t$, weights of its synapses are initialized according to input neurons' firing order values obtained as a result of the $x_t$ encoding.
+The initial weights of synapses between each input neuron $n_j$ in $\mathbf{NI}$ and the candidate output neuron $n_c$ are calculated according to Eq.~\ref{Eq:weights}:

+where $mod$ is a user-given modulation factor within range $(0,1)$ and $order(n_j)$ is $n_j$'s firing order value obtained as a result of the $x_t$ encoding.